Heraldry Symbols & What They Mean

 All three birds are usually depicted with wings close, the crane in its vigilance and the stork holding a snake, while the heron often holds an eel.

 The crescent stands for one who has been ‘enlightened and honoured by the gracious aspect of his sovereign’.
-It is also borne as a symbol of the hope of greater glory.
+It is also borne as a symbol of the hope of greater glory in heraldry.

 Knights returning from the crusades introduced the crescent, the badge of Islam, into the language of heraldry.
 The heraldic crescent has a very deep base and curving horns that quickly sharpen to point close together.